Drive from Merida to Tulum (Road Journey)

 The journey from Ziro to Majuli should take approximately six hours.

 Tulum, like neighbouring Playa del Carmen has found its way into the tourism sector from the slow paced life of the fishing trade.
 Today Tulum is a trendy beach resort for the affluent and elite, with many a Hollywood star choosing Tulum as their holiday destination.
 Shabby chic and barefoot luxury is the name of the game at the many boutique hotels on offer.
 Perched upon a cliff top overlooking the turquoise waters of the Caribbean Sea, the Pre-Columbian site of Tulum has arguably the most stunning setting of all the Mayan ruins and is an interesting contrast to the inland archaeological complexes.
 With substantial 5m high ramparts on three sides and a watchtower, its believed that in its heyday Tulum was an important port town.

 Chichen Itza Tour

-Morning Tour of Chichen Itza: The archaeological site of Chichen Itza is not a large site and it can become crowded.
-Nonetheless the buildings rise above the fray, impressive in their stature, beguiling in their symbolism and significance, they leave you wondering at and in awe of the Mayan civilisation.
+The structures of Chichen Itza rise above the fray, impressive in their stature, and leave you in awe of the Mayan civilisation.

-The magnificent Pyramid of Kukulkán, was designed with the heavens, all nine of them, in mind.
-The Mayan astrologers were so ingenious that the temple acts as a calendar, designed with such exactitude that during the spring and autumn equinoxes the shadow of a snake, a revered animal, slithers from the top of the temple to the bottom and back again.
+The magnificent Pyramid of Kukulkan, was designed with the heavens (all nine of them) in mind.
+The temple acts as a calendar, designed with such exactitude by Maya astrologers that during the spring and autumn equinoxes the shadow of a snake, a revered animal, slithers from the top of the temple to the bottom and back again.

-You will be staying at Jashita Hotel, Bed & Breakfast
+You will be staying at Jashita Hotel, bed and breakfast